LeoniePhiline/elopage-dl/README.md

 #### Auth token

+Now, back to your browser's developer tools panel:

-In the network tab, (optionally filter for request type `XHR` and text-filter `api.elopage.com`, then) pick one of the requests going out to `api.elopage.com`.
+In the *Network* tab, pick one of the requests going out to `api.elopage.com`.

+You can help yourself to find an appropriate request:

+1. Toggle the `XHR` request type filter, and / or
+2. Type `api.elopage.com` into the request search box.

-After clicking the request in the network requests list, you will see "response headers" and "request headers".
-Under "request headers" find `Authorization: ey...` and copy the entire value starting after the `:` (starting with `ey`).
+After clicking the request in the network requests list, you will see *Response Headers* and *Request Headers*.
+Under *Request Headers* find `Authorization: ey...` and copy the entire value starting after the `:` (thus, starting with `ey`).

 #### Target dir